-Conditional admission status may be granted to applicants with a minimum overall GPA of 2.5 (or equivalent) and a 2.5 or its equivalent in 300- and 400-level courses in discipline(s) relevant to the program, and at least three years of relevant practical experience in translation and/or interpreting.
-In such cases, the student must take TRA 500 Principles and Strategies of Translation and another course as specified by the program director, and must attain a GPA of 3.0 (B) or above for that semester to achieve full admission and to be allowed to proceed.
+Conditional admission status may be granted to applicants with a minimum overall GPA of 2.50 (or equivalent) and a 2.50 or its equivalent in 300and 400-level courses in discipline(s) relevant to the program, and at least three years of relevant practical experience in translation and/or interpreting.
+In such cases, the student must take TRA 500 Principles and Strategies of Translation and another course as specified by the program director in their first semester of study, and must attain a GPA of 3.00 (B) or above for that semester to achieve full admission and to be allowed to proceed.
+Conditional admission applicants must also meet the general university conditional admission requirements as outlined in the Admission to Graduate Studies section earlier in this catalog.

-To graduate with the MA in English/Arabic/English Translation and Interpreting, students must complete all the requirements of the program, which consist of 36 credits inclusive of a research thesis (eight required courses and three advised electives).
+To graduate with the Master of Arts in English/Arabic/English Translation and Interpreting, students must complete all the requirements of the program, which consist of 36 credits inclusive of a research thesis (eight required courses and three advised electives).
 Students must complete the degree requirements within five years from the time of initial enrollment in the program.
-A minimum cumulative GPA of 3.0 is required for graduation.
+A minimum cumulative GPA of 3.00 is required for graduation.
 Courses are offered during the weekday evenings.

 - TRA 500 Principles and Strategies of Translation

 - TRA 501 Terminology and the Translator

 - TRA 503 Theoretical Models of Translation

 - TRA 505 Interpreting and the Profession I

 - TRA 509 Interpreting and the Profession II: Simultaneous Interpreting

 - TRA 558 Contrastive Linguistics and Translation

-- · TRA 695 Translation Research Seminar
+- TRA 695 Translation Research Seminar

 - TRA 699 Master's Thesis